-Two Sigma Investments LP purchased a new position in Abacus Life, Inc. (NASDAQ:ABL - Free Report) in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm purchased 78,811 shares of the company's stock, valued at approximately $617,000.
-Two Sigma Investments LP owned 0.08% of Abacus Life at the end of the most recent reporting period.
+Two Sigma Investments LP purchased a new position in shares of Abacus Life, Inc. (NASDAQ:ABL - Free Report) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor purchased 78,811 shares of the company's stock, valued at approximately $617,000.
+Two Sigma Investments LP owned approximately 0.08% of Abacus Life as of its most recent filing with the Securities & Exchange Commission.

-Abacus Life (NASDAQ:ABL - Get Free Report) last announced its quarterly earnings data on Thursday, May 8th.
-The company reported $0.18 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $0.16 by $0.02.
-The firm had revenue of $44.14 million for the quarter, compared to analysts' expectations of $39.51 million.
-Abacus Life had a positive return on equity of 12.88% and a negative net margin of 11.65%.
-On average, analysts predict that Abacus Life, Inc. will post 0.62 EPS for the current fiscal year.
+Abacus Life (NASDAQ:ABL - Get Free Report) last issued its earnings results on Thursday, May 8th.
+The company reported $0.18 earnings per share for the quarter, beating the consensus estimate of $0.16 by $0.02.
+The business had revenue of $44.14 million for the quarter, compared to the consensus estimate of $39.51 million.
+Abacus Life had a negative net margin of 11.65% and a positive return on equity of 12.88%.
+On average, equities analysts expect that Abacus Life, Inc. will post 0.62 EPS for the current year.

 Abacus Life Profile